MyCometG3/QLStephenSwift/docs/FEATURES.md

 - Detected encoding is used to decode text before formatting
 - RTF output is always UTF-8 encoded

+### Line Ending Handling
+- Line endings are automatically detected (LF `\n`, CR `\r`, or CRLF `\r\n`)
+- Original line ending style is preserved in formatted output
+- Single-line files default to LF
+- Trailing newlines are preserved when present in the original file

 ### Performance
 - Text formatting happens during preview generation
 - For files > max file size, only the truncated portion is formatted
 - Line number calculation is O(n) where n = number of lines
+- Line ending detection uses single-pass iteration for efficiency

 ### Limitations
 - Advanced font settings require `defaults` command (not in UI)